 The climbing gym on the other hand offers a great place no play not matter what the weather is and a reassuring environment that will allow all to focus on climbing.

-This activity is appropriate to all adults as of 6 years old or even younger.
+This activity is appropriate to all adults and kids as of 6 years old or even younger.